jborjon/jborjon.github.io/portfolio/ada-requirements-for-wheelchair-ramps.md

 thumbnail_alt: The International Symbol of Accessibility
 ---

-If you're a business owner with a public-facing building, you need to comply with ADA requirements for ramps, but do you know what they are?
-If you don't, you could be fined <a href="https://www.ada.gov/civil_penalties_2014.htm" target="_blank">up to $75,000</a> just for your _first_ violation.
+If you’re a business owner with a public-facing building, you need to comply with ADA requirements for ramps, but do you know what they are?
+If you don’t, you could be fined <a href="https://www.ada.gov/civil_penalties_2014.htm" target="_blank">up to $75,000</a> just for your _first_ violation.

-But let's be frank: It's not only about avoiding fines and lawsuits.
-It's about being inclusive to everyone you do business with, regardless of their physical limitations.
+But let’s be frank: It’s not only about avoiding fines and lawsuits.
+It’s about being inclusive to everyone you do business with, regardless of their physical limitations.

 If you need to update your building to meet wheelchair ramp requirements, this article is for you.